aka-Kush/aka-Kush.github.io/about.md

 ---
 {% include figure.html image="/images/about_me.jpg" caption="" position="right" width="300" height="800" %}
 Hey Fellas!!!
-My name is Shivansh Kush and I am 17, CSE student specializing in Internet of Things.
+My name is _Shivansh Kush and I am 17, CSE student specializing in Internet of Things.
 I'm a coding enthusiast.

 This space will cover projects related to IOT.
 Hope you all find my content informative, looking forward to learn new things.

 Stay safe!
 Adios

+### Contact Me

+{% include site-form.html %}